DavidJKTofan/davidtofan.com/content/articles/cloudflare-for-teams.md

 Cloudflare Daemon – or `cloudflared` – is the software that powers Cloudflare Tunnel. `cloudflared` runs alongside origin servers to connect to Cloudflare's network, as well as client devices for non-HTTP traffic from user endpoints.

+**MARCH 2022 UPDATE:** You can now easily do a remote setup of the Cloudflare Tunnel [via the Dashboard](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).

 #### Install cloudflared

 I downloaded and unpacked the `cloudflared` daemon on the Droplet server: